-Getting coffee to go is quite uncommon in Italy, mostly because it only takes five minutes to drink an espresso or a cappuccino (which are never served too hot).
-Italians also prefer to use ceramic or glass cups, which are warmed up not to draw any heat from the freshly made coffee.
+Getting coffee to go is quite uncommon in Italy, mostly because it only takes five minutes to drink an espresso or a cappuccino (which is never served too hot).
+Italians also prefer to use ceramic or glass cups, which are warmed up beforehand not to draw any heat from the freshly made coffee.
 The only case in which is acceptable to ask for the coffee to be served in paper cups with lids is when the coffee is meant to be carried to a work meeting in a nearby office, or when the customer can’t physically go to the bar, e.g. because they are working in a nearby store.
 In big cities, occasionally, bar waiters can be seen walking around the streets as they deliver coffees-to-go on a tray.

 Am I even in a bar?

 There are different kinds of bars, and they have different opening hours.
 Most bars open quite early in the morning (some as early as 5 or 6 am), catering to commuters.
 These bars remain open until late afternoon or early evening.
 Other establishments, instead, open around lunch time (with cafeteria service) or even later in the afternoon and continue until late at night (some as late as 2 or 3 am).
 This is often the cases for bars that operate as ‘enoteche’ (wine bars), or as ‘gelaterie’ (gelato shops).